ConfusedOnCOFFEE/wekan-cli/README.md

 - Clone the repo
-- Run:
+- Run
--- `cargo build -r --features wekan-cli/store` and move it where you want it.
+    - `cargo build -r --features wekan-cli/store`.
--- `cargo install --features wekan-cli/store` and use it.
+    - `cargo install --features wekan-cli/store`.
+Ready to be used.
--- `make use` and move it where you want it.
+    - `make use`

 # ENV VARIABLES